pvh/data-types/content/2-modeling.md

 ## `bytea`

 --
-but consider if Postgres is the right solution
+(Do consider if Postgres is the right solution...)

+--

+Mostly you will leave these alone and treat them as opaque.

+Handy Exception: SELECT md5(binary_data) FROM table;

 ---
 # Types to avoid